MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ---
-title: AI Ready – Recommendations to prepare an AI foundation
+title: AI ready – Recommendations to prepare an AI foundation
 description: Optimize your AI foundation with Azure's best practices for region selection, governance, networking, and connectivity.
 author: stephen-sumner
 ms.author: ssumner